Manohar Meher

 Manohar Meher was an Indian Odia language poet.
 He is regarded as Gana-Kavi or Palli-Kavi of Western Odisha in the arena of Odia literature.
 Born on the sacred day of SriRama-Navami of 1885 A.D., Poet Manohar died on 4 December 1969.
-He has written numerous poems related to Indian heritage, patriotism, social reformation, Odia culture and other like matters.
+He has written numerous poems related to Indian heritage, patriotism, social reformation, Odia culture and other similar matters.
 His complete works named as Manohar Granthavali is yet to be published.

 Some distinguished writers and researchers have written articles on the literary works and life of Manohar Meher: